2023 Best Business Bachelor's Degree Schools in the Far Western US Region

 University of California - Davis came in at #17 in this year’s edition of the ranking.

-The average in-state tuition and fees for students at UC Davis is $14,645.
-Out-of-state students pay an average of $44,399.
+In-state students pay an average of $14,645 in tuition and fees if they attend UC Davis full time.
+Those students who come from outside the state pay an average of $44,399.
 Bachelor’s Degree recipients from UC Davis accumulate an average of $14,449 in student debt by the time they complete their degree.

 Brandman University did quite well in this year’s ranking of the best places for business students to get a bachelor’s degree.
 It came in at #18 on the list.

-Loyola Marymount does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $53,051.
-This amount may be reduced if you receive financial aid.
-By the time they get their bachelor’s degree, students from this school have racked up an average of $20,811 in student loans.
+If you want to attend Brandman, expect to pay an average of $12,480 in tuition and fees.
+Of course, this could be reduced if you receive financial aid.
+By the time they get their bachelor’s degree, students from this school have racked up an average of $31,173 in student loans.

 California State University Maritime Academy came in at #21 in this year’s edition of the ranking.

 In-state students pay an average of $7,116 in tuition and fees if they attend Cal Maritime full time.
 Out-of-state students pay an average of $18,996.
-On average, bachelor’s degree students take out $24,597 in loans while pursuing their degree.
+Bachelor’s Degree recipients from Cal Maritime accumulate an average of $24,597 in student debt by the time they complete their degree.

-One thing to take note of is that Cal Maritime does offer online classes in some areas.
+Cal Maritime does offer online classes for certain degree levels.
 Of all the undergraduates enrolled at the school during the 2019-2020 academic year, around 91% took at least some of their classes online.

 Read full report on California State University Maritime Academy

-If you are interested in distance education, be sure to check with the school since UOPX - California does offer online classes for certain majors.
+Depending on your major, you may be able to take online classes at UOPX - California.
 To give an idea of how popular online courses are at the school, 33% of undergraduates took at least one course online in 2019-2020.

 If you don’t receive financial aid, you can expect a bill for $51,768 to cover tuition and fees at SMC.
 The school does not offer an in-state discount.
 On average, bachelor’s degree students take out $27,136 in loans while pursuing their degree.